samlin001/asd-codelabs/README.md

 ![Android Development on the cloud](res/ASDotC.png)

 1. Why [AOSP](https://source.android.com/)?
-  - Because the full stack of A system empowers the permissionless innovation for anyone.
+  - Because the full stack of A system enables the permissionless innovation for anyone.
 2. Why Android Virtual Device?
   - Because a high fidelity emulation tool removes HW barriers for rapid